ivkram/specvizitor/docs/getting-started.rst

    .. figure:: screenshots/demo6.png

    The 2D spectrum shows only a single emission line which prevents us from unambiguously identifying the redshift of this object.
-However, we can see that Grizli suggests that this is an Halpha-emitter at z ≈ 4.31, which seems plausible considering the morphology of the source.
+However, we can see that Grizli suggests that this is an Halpha-emitter at z ≈ 4.31, which seems plausible considering the compact morphology of the source.

 #.
 Save the redshift of the last object and close the window.